 He was a Chinese scholar, reformist, politician and philanthropist of the late Qing Dynasty and the Republic of China.
 The house is still furnished with the ornate wood furniture of the late 19th century.

-4) East Gate Tower
+4) East Gate and North Gate Towers

 Built in 1715 the East Gate tower is a two-storied architecture with a height of 8 meters and one of two Qing Dynasty towers in Fenghuang.